Last reviewed 21 March 2025

 Applicable to: third country (non-EU/non-EFTA) nationals visiting for short stay (max 90 in 180 days), both visa-exempt and visa-requiring, of all ages although collection of biometric data varies by age.
 See question 1 in FAQs for exemptions.

-Age 12 and above – facial image and fingerprints
+Age 12 and above – facial image and/or fingerprints

 Under 12 – facial image